Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A thorough side-by-side comparison of the Kaplan and Princeton Review GRE prep courses

 When it comes to GRE prep, Kaplan and Princeton Review are similar in a number of ways.
-They both offer tried and true formulas for prepping students built on live classes, pre-recorded video lessons, practice work, and performance analytics.
+They both offer tried and true formulas for prepping students built on live classes, pre-recorded video lessons, practice work, and analytics.
 So, when the two courses you’re considering are as similar as Kaplan and Princeton Review, how do you choose?
-We help you make an informed decision on what is best for you in this detailed guide comparing the two courses.
+We help you make an informed decision in this detailed comparison between two of the most popular GRE courses.

 As this is a lengthy comparison, above find jump-to links for your convenience.